Vesicoureteral Reflux

 Ultrasound

-High-frequency sound waves create images of your child’s bladder, kidneys, and urinary tract.
+High-frequency sound waves create images of your child’s bladder, ureters, and kidneys.
 This allows the provider to look for any abnormalities.

 Voiding Cystourethrogram (VCUG)

-This specialized X-ray allows providers to see what happens when urine moves through your child’s urinary tract.
-It’s typically the only way to fully diagnosis VUR and helps determine the best treatment for each individual.
+This specialized X-ray allows providers to see what happens when your child's bladder is filled with X-ray dye.
+If VUR is present, the dye will be seen going backward from the bladder up the ureters and into the kidneys.
+How much goes upwards gives a "grade" to the reflux and helps determine severity.
+It’s typically the only way to fully diagnose VUR and helps determine the best treatment for each individual.

 toy phone